-Twinmotion 2021.1 offers powerful new possibilities for creating, developing, and presenting your visualizations, cementing its place as an essential component of the entire archviz pipeline from first concept to advanced photorealistic experience, and as a fully connected member of the Epic ecosystem.
+Twinmotion 2021.1 offers powerful new possibilities for creating, developing, and presenting your visualisations, cementing its place as an essential component of the entire archviz pipeline from first concept to advanced photorealistic experience, and as a fully connected member of the Epic ecosystem.
 In addition, with this release we continue our efforts to enhance existing features and workflows in response to customer feedback.

 Twinmotion 2021.1.
 Key new features